 Here are the more common cutting terms:

-- Chop – This is a chunky type of cut; usually cubes the size of half of your thumb.
+- Chop – This is a chunky type of cut.
 If a recipe says “coarsely chop”, your pieces should be bigger.

 - Dice – A smaller cut than “chop” (usually less than ½-inch cubes), food should be the size of playing dice.
 Sometimes this is called “finely chopped.”
 Diced foods cook faster than chopped foods.

-- Mince – A very small cut, food is cut into very tiny cubes.
+- Mince – A very small cut, food is cut into very tiny pieces.
 Foods that are often minced include garlic, onions and fresh ginger.

 - Julienne – A long, thin cut; your pieces should look like long match sticks.
 This cut is often used on vegetables that you can eat raw like carrots or leafy herbs like basil.